-shortfall could be possible wider market area to proper request joint working with through PfSH or other displayed (Portsmouth City Courtsmouth City Courtsmouth City Courtsmouth City Courtsmouth City Courtsmouth City Cour ncil) Approximately 30 additional homes could be viably delivered on the Marina site, without undermining or impacting upon the vitality of the Marina as both a key leisure and employment site within Fareham, and without causing harm to the sensitive receptors adjacent to the site.
+shortfall could be possib wider market area to pro Approximately 30 additional homes could be viably delivered on the Marina site, without undermining or impacting upon the vitality of the Marina as both a key leisure and employment site within Fareham, and without causing harm to the sensitive receptors adjacent to the site.
 (Swanwick Marina) Noted.
 The Boatyards policy will continue to apply to Swanwick Marina.
 Considers that there is currently insufficient land to meet employment needs in Fareham in the short term (Michael Sparks Associates on behalf of Cambria Land Ltd).
 Noted that the delivery of Welborne remains in employment land supply.
-The policies concerning existing employment areas and proposed allocations at Daedalus, Solent 2 and Standard Way will provide for employment requirements in the short term.
-Development Framewor nt area on northern part of Land at Pinks Hill in Draft k at Appendix F of the Draft Local Plan should be e 'employment buffer' not required (noise modelling try Group).
+The policies concerning existing employment areas and proposed allocations at Swordfish, Faraday and Solent 2 will provide for employment requirements in the short term.
 Noted.
-Representations on Transport and Infrastructure Number of representations on policy: Objection: Support: Comment: Topics Issues Raised Objection Fareham Borough Council Response Transport Sustainable Transport The Group objects to the current plan proposals on the following grounds: The Plan is supported by a comprehensive Transport Assessment that addresses the issues relating to road
+Representations on Transport and Infrastructure Number of representations on policy: Objection: Support: Comment: Topics Issues Raised Objection Fareham Borough Council Response Transport Sustainable Transport grounds: comprehensive Transport The Plan is supported by a comprehensive Transport Assessment that addresses the issues relating to road